 Why it’s awesome: One of Bali’s most famous landmarks, Uluwatu Temple is a spectacular clifftop temple with a rich legacy.
 Sitting at the edge of a 70-metre-high (230-foot-high) cliff, the elevated positions provides splendid views too.
 Located on the site of a former religious building, the present temples dates back to the 11th century.
 Ancient sculptures are dotted throughout the complex and there are many rich and ornate traditional Balinese details.
 Elephant-headed human-like statues stand near the entrance gates and a Brahmin statue gazes out over the Indian Ocean.
 Unusual for the island, the temple features a winged gate from the tenth century.

 What to do there: Pass through the small forest at the bottom of the mountain, taking care to keep your eyes open for the cheeky monkey residents—the monkeys are not averse to snatching belongings and running away!
 Climb up to the temple, stopping to admire the views on the way.
 The climb takes around an hour.
 Explore the ancient site and learn more about local legends and spiritual beliefs.
-Try to time your visit for the afternoon, and linger to see the traditional kecak dance that takes place every evening at the edges of the cliff.
+Try and visit Uluwatu around the afternoon, and linger to see the traditional kecak dance that takes place every evening at the edges of the cliff.
 Afterwards, watch a spectacular sunset.

 #16 – Bali Provincial State Museum